OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/module_plugin.rst

     to do is to use the ``find_packages()`` function from setuptools as shown in the example above.

-**install_requires**
-    This option specifies the distributions that your distribution depends on.
-Note that you need to include only *direct* dependencies in this list, i.e., if your package depends on package_A, which in turn depends on package_B, you need to include only package_A.
+**install_requires**   This option specifies the distributions that your
+    distribution depends on.
+Note that you need to include only *direct* dependencies in this list, i.e., if your package depends on ``package_A``, which in turn depends on ``package_B``, you need to include only ``package_A``.
 Make sure not to leave out any direct dependencies here, because doing so will result in failure to install needed dependent distributions whenever your distribution is installed.
-The value of *install_requires* should be a list of strings.
+The value of ``install_requires`` should be a list of strings.
 These strings can specify not only the name of a distribution but also a version or a range of versions.
-For example, ``'numpy>=1.3.0',`` ``'numpy<=1.5'`` and ``'numpy=='1.4.1'`` are all valid entries.
+For example, ``'numpy>=1.3.0',`` ``'numpy<=1.5'`` and
+    ``'numpy=='1.4.1'`` are all valid entries.
 However, it's usually best not to specify an exact version because it will make it harder to install your distribution in an environment with other distributions that depend on a different version of a distribution that your package depends on.

 **entry_points**
     Entry points can be used by OpenMDAO to determine which plugins are